matecat/xliff-parser/docs/xliffToArray.md

 An `equiv-text` attribute will be added to the corresponding tag (content will be encoded in base64).

-A full documentation for dataRef replacement is avaliable [here](https://github.com/matecat/xliff-parser/blob/master/docs/dataRef.md)
+A full documentation for dataRef replacement is available [here](https://github.com/matecat/xliff-parser/blob/master/docs/dataRef.md).

 ### Examples